 - be a complete agreement governing your terms and conditions when engaging with a business partner or contractor.

-Your terms and conditions can deal with IP and your business relationship in more detail.
-This will be an essential document if you progress further with the relationship between you and the other party.
+As mentioned, an NDA is an initial document used prior to entering into any deals.
+Your terms and conditions can discuss IP, your business relationship, and further confidentiality requirements in more detail.
+This will be an essential document if you progress further with the relationship with the other party.

 Key Takeaways

-You want to make sure your NDA is thorough and protects you when you disclose information.
+You must know when you will need an NDA.
+If you are disclosing any commercially sensitive information, ensure you obtain an NDA prior to such disclosure.
+Furthermore, make sure your NDA is thorough and protects you when you disclose information.
 This involves determining whether a mutual or one-way agreement is most appropriate for your circumstances.
-Then, it is vital that you clearly outline the period in which the information must remain confidential and the obligations of each party to ensure that it remains secret.
+Moreover, it is vital that you clearly outline the period in which the information must remain confidential and the obligations of each party to ensure that it remains secret.
 It is equally as essential to ensure that:

-- your agreed-upon definition of confidential information covers all material you are concerned about;
+- your agreed-upon definition of the purpose and confidential information covers all material you are concerned about;

 - any records of confidential information will be returned or destroyed upon the end of the agreement; and